Association for Supervision and Curriculum Development

 ASCD, formerly known as the Association for Supervision and Curriculum Development, is an education non-profit organization founded in 1943.
 It has more than 125,000 members from more than 128 countries, including superintendents, principals, teachers, professors of education, and other educators.
 The ASCD community also includes affiliate organizations Student Chapters.

 While ASCD was initially founded with a focus on curriculum and supervision, the organization now provides professional development, publishing, and event experiences focusing on a broad range of topics for educators.

 History and governance

 ASCD formed when the National Education Association's Society for Curriculum Study and Department of Supervisors and Directors of Instruction merged in 1943.
 ASCD became totally independent of the NEA in 1972.

 In 2023 ASCD merged with ISTE to form the largest education non-profit organization focused on supporting educators in designing high-quality learning experiences for all students.
 The merger brings together the instructional expertise of ASCD with the innovation expertise of ISTE.
 The merged organization is led by Richard Culatta, who previously served as the Chief Innovation Officer for the State of Rhode Island and Executive Director at the US Department of Education.

-ASCD+ISTE is governed by a Board of Directors, which includes the CEO.
+ISTE+ASCD is governed by a Board of Directors, which includes the CEO.